Town Lake Fast Facts

 • Crossing the lake can be accomplished using the Mill Avenue, Pedestrian Bridge at Tempe Center for the Arts or Rural Road bridges

-• Many non-profit groups use these paths each year for 5K and 10K races and triathlons
+• Many non-profit groups use these paths each year for running races and triathlons

 Boating